KBMaglalang/golf-now/README.md

-# GolfNow - WIP
+# GolfNow

 An e-commerce website for golf related products.
-Using NextJS react framework, Stripe for payment, PRISMA for ORM to Postgresql database, Sanity for content management system, NextAuth for user authentication, and Material UI css framework.
-NodeMailer with Mailtrap used for testing and confirming passwordless email login.
+Using NextJS react framework, Stripe for payment, PRISMA for ORM to Postgresql database, Sanity for content management system, NextAuth for user authentication, and Material UI CSS framework.
+NodeMailer was used with Mailtrap for testing and confirming of passwordless email login.

 # Dependencies